-Figure 1 shows local equator crossing times (LECT) of ascending and descending nodes 131 for N15 and N16.
+[17] Figure 1 shows local equator crossing times (LECT) of ascending and descending nodes for N15 and N16.
 It can be clearly seen that orbital drift is significant for N15 and N16.
-132 When launched, N15, had equator crossing times at $\sim$ 7:30 AM/PM and by the end of 2010 133 that had become $\sim 4:30 \text{ AM/PM}$ .
-N16 at launch had crossed the equator at $\sim 2 \text{ AM/PM}$ 134 and by the end of 2010 that had become $\sim 7 \,\mathrm{AM/PM}$ .
-These changes in measurement 135 time will have caused diurnal cycle aliasing which introduces non-climatic trends in the 136 data records from these satellites which have to be taken into account before estimating 137 inter-satellite biases.
-138
+When launched, N15, had equator crossing times at \sim 7:30 A.M./P.M. and by the end of 2010 that had become \sim 4:30 A.M./P.M.
+N16 at launch had crossed the equator at \sim 2 A.M./P.M.
+These changes in measurement time will have caused diurnal cycle aliasing which introduces nonclimatic trends in the data records from these satellites which have to be taken into account before estimating intersatellite biases.

-Lindfors et al. [2011] have constructed diurnal cycles of infrared radiances, and the diurnal cycle of their surface channels will be comparable to those of Channel 1 and 2 of the microwave humidity sounders, at least qualitatively.
-Measurements over ocean showed an amplitude less than 1 K, but over the land it is of the order of 10 K. Their results show that the maximum of the diurnal cycle is at around 2 PM and the minimum at 4 AM.
+[18] Lindfors et al. [2011] have constructed diurnal cycles of infrared radiances, and the diurnal cycle of their surface channels will be comparable to those of Channels 1 and 2 of the microwave humidity sounders, at least qualitatively.
+Measurements over ocean showed an amplitude less than 1 K, but over the land, it is of the order of 10 K. Their results show that the maximum of the diurnal cycle is at around 2 P.M. and the minimum at 4 A.M.

-Chung et al. [2007] describe the diurnal cycles of upper and mid tropospheric humidity.
-Similar to surface channels the amplitude is larger over land.
-For these channels the maximum occurs around 3 AM and the minimum at 4 PM over the land and 1PM over the ocean.
-Note that for any of these channels the cycles are not symmetric and therefore averaging ascending and descending passes, which are 12 hours apart, will not completely remove the diurnal cycle effects.
+[19] Chung et al. [2007] describe the diurnal cycles of upper and middle tropospheric humidity.
+Similar to surface channels, the amplitude is larger over land.
+For these channels, the maximum occurs around 3 A.M. and the minimum at 4 P.M. over the land with an amplitude of $\sim 4\%$ relative humidity (RH) and 1 P.M. over the ocean with an amplitude of just over 1% RH.
+Note that for any of these channels, the cycles are not symmetric, and therefore, averaging ascending and descending passes, which are 12 h apart, will not completely remove the diurnal cycle effects.

-We also estimated climatological diurnal cycles for these channels using a method similar to Lindfors et al. [2011].
-The work will be discussed in detail in Kottayil et al. [2012].
+[20] We also estimated climatological diurnal cycles for these channels using a method similar to Lindfors et al. [2011].
+The work will be discussed in detail in Kottayil et al. [2013].
 Our preliminary results concur with those of Lindfors et al. [2011] and Chung et al. [2007].

-The following subsections discuss in detail the strengths and weaknesses of each of the three methods of inter-calibration.
+[21] The following subsections discuss in detail the strengths and weaknesses of each of the three methods of intercalibration.

 3.1.
-Natural targets
+Natural Targets

-155 3.1.1.
+3.1.1.
 Antarctica